 Adopting a Dog

-Sometimes the amount of effort it takes to raise a dog is underestimated, and owners are not prepared to provide that amount of care and time.
-Work the price of pet care into the monthly budget beforehand and keep track of any spare time in your day to day life that could be committed to taking care of the new dog.
+Work the price of pet care into the monthly budget beforehand and keep track of any spare time in your day-to-day life that could be committed to caring for the new dog.